ARM-software/armnn/CONTRIBUTING.md

 Contributions must go through code review.
 Code reviews are performed through the [mlplatform.org Gerrit server](https://review.mlplatform.org).
 Contributors need to signup to this Gerrit server with their GitHub account credentials.

-Only reviewed contributions can go to the master branch of Arm NN.
+Only reviewed contributions can go to the main branch of Arm NN.

 ## Continuous integration

 Contributions to Arm NN go through testing at the Arm CI system.
-All unit, integration and regression tests must pass before a contribution gets merged to the Arm NN master branch.
+All unit, integration and regression tests must pass before a contribution gets merged to the Arm NN main branch.

 ## Communications